-- The Director of Planning and Enrollment and the Director of Responsive Services are designated as Records Managers for student records.
+- The Directors of School Performance and the Director of Student Services are designated as Records Managers for student records.

 - Each Principal or Supervisor is a Records Manager responsible for managing and maintaining records at his/her school and department site.
 (See, Exhibit—1-District Records Officers and Managers).